-Hiaasen is our preeminent chronicler of South Florida, both in his best-selling novels and as a columnist for The Miami Herald.
-He doesn’t paint a pretty picture.
-The crime and corruption Hiaasen condemns in the papers, he recycles in his darkly satirical novels.
+Hiaasen is the nation's preeminent chronicler of South Florida, both in his best-selling novels and as a columnist for The Miami Herald.
+He doesn't paint a pretty picture.
+Can any state be so full of freaks, weirdos, and scum?
+The crime and corruption he condemns in the papers, he recycles as fodder for his dark satirical novels.

-“I probably couldn't write the novels I write if I didn't have at least one toe in the newsroom,” Hiaasen explains to Kurt Andersen.
-“This constant over-the-transom flow of sleaze inspires the novels.”
+"I probably couldn't write the novels I write if I didn't have at least one toe in the newsroom," Hiaasen explains to Kurt Andersen.
+"Not in the sense that I'm physically there, but I'm engaged and I'm reading all the different newspapers in Florida.
+So this constant over-the-transom flow of sleaze inspires the novels."

-Hiaasen has called Florida “the poster child of nationwide dysfunction,” but his campaign to tarnish the Sunshine State mystique has never quite worked.
-“I've been trying to scare people away from Florida for literally 35 years.
-I still get letters from readers saying, ‘We love your books, but please don't be mad, we're moving to Florida anyway.’
+In a recent column, Hiaasen called Florida "the poster child of nationwide dysfunction," but his campaign to tarnish the sunshine-state mystique has never quite worked.
+"I've been trying to scare people away from Florida for literally 35 years.
+I still get letters from readers saying, 'We love your books, but please don't be mad, we're moving to Florida anyway.'
 I really have roots.
-I love the place enough to stay and fight.”
+I love the place enough to stay and fight."

 Bonus Track: An excerpt from Bad MonkeyCourtesy of Random House Audio